Statistical methods used to combine the effective reproduction number, R(t), and other related measures of COVID-19 in the UK: Introduction

-In the UK, epidemiological modelling is provided by a number of highly skilled academic groups based on a number of different data streams, modelling techniques and assumptions \cite{RoyalSoc2020}.
-Each of these groups provide key understanding and insight into the current state of the epidemic, however, these estimates must therefore be combined to provide an overall assessment so that decision making is based on all available evidence.
-In this paper, we use meta-analyses to combine estimates for specific nations/geographical regions of the UK, from multiple candidate physics-based or agent-based epidemiological models.
-Combined estimates of the following metrics are provided: the effective reproduction number, $R(t)$; the daily rate of exponential growth, $r$; and the number of new daily infections, $I$ (including both symptomatic and asymptomatic individuals).
-Meta-analyses provides the ideal statistical tools to provide a rigorous estimate of $R(t)$ from multiple models and assumptions.
+Meta analysis, the process of synthesizing data from a series of separate studies\cite{Borenstein2009}, is a well-known and established method, used ubiquitously in fields such as epidemiology, medicine, climate science, psychology, and education.
+It provides a rapid and simple approach, and its results are easy to interpret.
+In this paper, we use this method to provide an estimate of $R(t)$ from multiple models and assumptions.
 Effectively $R(t)$ is a physical quantity that could potentially be measured if we had perfect knowledge of infection state and transmission risk of all individuals through time.
 Clearly, in reality, this is impossible and therefore $R(t)$ must be estimated from available data.
 However, there are a number of entirely valid ways to estimate $R(t)$ and each provides insight into the current value.
-This situation is therefore analogous to standard application of meta-analyses.
-We require the best knowledge of $R(t)$ that can be provided and each model estimate captures an aspect of the current $R(t)$ value, therefore meta-analysis will, by definition, provide an overall estimate, averaged over all of the modelling assumptions and potential methodologies, providing a current best estimate.
+We require the best knowledge of $R(t)$ that can be provided and each model estimate captures an aspect of the current $R(t)$ value, therefore meta-analysis will, by definition, provide an overall estimate, averaged over all of the modelling assumptions and potential methodologies, providing a combined estimate that benefits from all available information.
 However, the combination naturally assumes that the candidate models are valid and worth considering.
-Meta-analysis models can assume fixed or random effects; i.e. a shared common effect or distribution of effects.
-As it is possible for each candidate model to use a different method to calculate these outcome measures, the modelling approaches and/or underlying assumptions are assumed to vary.
-For example, different modelling approaches (e.g. mechanistic or empirical) or differing assumptions about spatial or age mixing may be used\cite{Bowman2020}.
-Subsequently, a meta-analysis using a random effects model is chosen over a fixed effects model.
-The random effects model assumes a distribution of true effect sizes as opposed to a shared common (true) effect size assumed in the fixed effects model, i.e. as there are differences in the underlying estimates being combined, random-effects is more appropriate than fixed effects\cite{Borenstein2009, Langan2019}.
-Details and motivating examples on fixed and random effects models for analysis can be found in Borenstein \textit{et al.}\cite{Borenstein2010}.
-As standard meta-analysis methodology is incorporated in this paper, full details on the methodology are not included, however readers are directed to a textbook by Borenstein \textit{et al.}\cite{Borenstein2009} which provides a comprehensive introduction to the methodology, including detailed descriptions and examples of fixed and random effect model examples.
-The random effects model can be defined as: